I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 The Istituto San Giuseppe proves a maze of grand staircases and marble halls.
 Paintings cover the ceilings and walls – in a room large enough to host a masked ball, a fresco lies hidden under the scaffolding of restoration – and everywhere is bathed in peace.

 Our room is simple and clean.
 The windows open onto a terracotta skyline, with clothes strung between buildings.
-Across a flower-strewn courtyard a woman in black is busy in a kitchen, filling the air with delicious aromas.
+Across a flower-strewn courtyard, a woman in black is busy in a kitchen, filling the air with delicious aromas.
 Geraniums hang everywhere in pots.
-In the distance a camponile towers (at a slight angle) over the other buildings, tolling away the hours.
+In the distance, a campanile towers (at a slight angle) over the other buildings, tolling away the hours.

-Next morning we wake to the sound of seagulls, followed shortly by the first bells of the day.
+The next morning we woke to the sound of seagulls, followed shortly by the first bells of the day.
 As is the way all over Italy, each church keeps its own, strict time, and the bells chime a few minutes apart, never quite in unison.

 Venice by Day